webexone/webexone.github.io/_pages/AgentSupervisorExperience.md

 ## Send Product Feedback

-Thank you for completing the labs, we would love to hear direct product feedback from you!
+Thank you for completing the Agent and Supervisor labs, we would love to hear direct product feedback from you!

-Explore the product feedback option from right within the Agent Desktop.
+Explore the product feedback option from right within the Contact Center Desktop.

+Click the icon to launch the Experience Management Survey.

 (screenshot - GIF)